ibm-cloud-docs/databases-for-redis/learn-performance.md

 ## Disk IOPS

 The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume.
 Storage volumes for {{site.data.keyword.databases-for-redis}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
 By default, a deployment starts with persistence enabled.
 It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk can alleviate a performance bottleneck.

-## Monitoring your deployment

-Deployment owners can [monitor](/docs/services/databases-for-redis?topic=databases-for-redis-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in resource usage, you can manually scale your service's resources up to avoid hitting any limits that affect deployment operations.